At Sleights, our school vision is:

 We believe that educating and working with the whole community is essential to ensuring happiness and success.
 A shared commitment to working together and trusting families and schools equally is rooted firmly in our work.
 With this partnership, children will benefit from a trusting relationship, focused on achieving the very best for all.

 We undertook a significant body of work with children and all stakeholders to explore these values further.
 In our hall, we proudly display these values and key ideas around them, for example, how the children view the value as being important to them and how living these out will help them have better lives.

 Our Christian Values award

-In September 2018, we also introduced a new Christian Values award.
+We also introduced a Christian Values award.
 The purpose of this award is to celebrate children and families living out our school values.
 To find out more, please read our summary document below:

 What do the children say about the Christian Values award?